Q - What is Digitizing and

 - We can convert just about any embroidery file that exists to the format our machines run or to any other format but there are a few strange ones out there we cannot read.
 Mostly these are produced on amateur hobbiest software.
 There are also cases when embroidery files are not saved correctly, without the software dongle for example, and these files contain no usable data.

-If you have any other questions please give us a call or email us.
+If you have any digitizing questions please call or email us.